OLED displays can be driven with python using the various implementations in the

 First, import and initialise the device:

 The display device should now be configured for use.
-The specific
+The device classes all

 with canvas(device) as draw: draw.rectangle(device.bounding_box, outline="white", fill="black") draw.text((30, 40), "Hello World", fill="white")